n1kvas/weeklyshowcase/README.md

 ## Usage

+1. Register as a teacher or student
+2. Teachers can:
+   - Create and manage subjects
-1. Add subjects on the home page
+   - Add classes to subjects
-2. Open a subject to add classes
-3. Manage students in each class
+   - Enroll students in subjects
-4. Start presentation sessions by clicking on a class
+   - Manage presentation sessions
-5. Follow the guided workflow for presentations and feedback
+3. Students can:
+   - View subjects they're enrolled in
+   - Participate in presentation sessions
+   - Give and receive feedback

 ## Technologies Used